How to Apply to and Audition for the School of Music, Art, and Theatre

 Collaborative Piano Audition Requirements

-Pianists need to prepare the following six art songs (each in the high key), aria, and one solo piano work of your choice, memorization optional, which demonstrates technique and musicianship.
-When possible, please collaborate with a vocalist on a minimum of three pieces.
+Pianists should prepare the following four art songs (each in the high key) and a solo piano work of your choice, memorization optional.
+When possible, please collaborate with a vocalist on recorded auditions.

-- “Il pleure dans mon coeur” by Claude Debussy
+• “Il pleure dans mon coeur” or “Mandoline” by Claude Debussy (choose 1)

 Scholarships and Tuition